syncfusion-content/blazor-docs/blazor/diagram-component/annotations/labels.md

             Style = new ShapeStyle() { Fill = "#6495ED", StrokeColor = "white" },
             Annotations = new DiagramObjectCollection<ShapeAnnotation>()
             {
-                // A annotation is created and stored in Annotations collection of Node. new ShapeAnnotation { Content = "Node" }
+                // Annotation is created and stored in Annotations collection of Node. new ShapeAnnotation { Content = "Node" }
             }
         };